 What are traditional Hanukkah foods?

 Often people play a game called dreidel and use gold-wrapped edible chocolate coins as the game tokens.
-And when the game is over, the money is eaten.
+And when the game is over, everyone eats the money :-).

 What to eat with the fried foods?